surge-synthesizer/surgesynthteam_tuningui/README.md

 the open the projucer and add a module and voila.

 I will write documentation here one day I promise.
-For now just go look how we use this in TWSTuningGrid.h in the tuning-workbench-synth
+For now just go look how we use this in TWSTuningGrid.h in the tuning-workbench-synth.